LaurenzGz/Calculator-/README.md

 # Calculator-

 This repository is dedicated for the 2021 object oriented programming for electronics engineering subject.
-The code will be stored in the main branch
+The main code will be stored in this branch